Cockapoo Advice guide (Before you buy)

 Start training and socializing the Cockapoo pup as soon as he gets home.

 Cocker Poodles are highly-trainable, can learn over 150 commands, and respond best to positive reinforcement and reward-based training.
-Make training fun for the dog and limit training sessions to 10 minutes.
+Make training fun for the dog and limit training sessions to about 10 minutes.

 Reinforce desired behavior, and stay calm but use a firm tone during training.
 Let the dog learn to associate good behavior with positive rewards.